yehia67/documentation/docs/CONTRIBUTING.md

     ```cmd
     git add .
     ```

   **Note:**  you may be asked to set your account's default identity

     ```
     Please tell me who you are
     Run
     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"
     ```

 2. Commit your changes by doing the following:

     ```
     git commit -v -a -m "<Describe the changes you made>"
     ```

   **Note:** Make any additional changes to the same files in subsequent commits as you work.
 Not all changes need to be in the same commit.

 3. Push your changes by doing the following:

     ```
     git push origin <your branch name>
     ```

 4. In GitHub, go to the repository that you forked from `iotaledger/documentation`, and click **Pull Request** at the top of the page

-5. Make sure that the base branch is `iotaledger/documentation@master` and the head branch is `<your username>/documentation@<your branch name>`
+5. Make sure that the base branch is `iotaledger/documentation@develop` and the head branch is `<your username>/documentation@<your branch name>`

 6. Click **Update Commit Range** or **Compare & pull request**

 7. Give your pull request a title, and describe all the changes you're making

 8. Click **Submit**

 Thank you!
 We will now process your pull request.
-If there are any edits to make, we will ask you in comments on the pull request you created.
+If there are any edits to make, we will ask you in the comments of the pull request you created.

-You can always just `commit` and `push` new changes like you did before and they will show up in the pull request.
+You can continue working and commit/push new changes like you did before.
+Any updates will appear in the pending pull request.